Inbound university exchange | UniSC | University of the Sunshine Coast, Queensland, Australia

 OSHC costs

 Overseas Student Health Cover (OSHC) is compulsory for most International students who are studying in Australia on a Student visa.
-The costs for OSHC vary depending on the type of cover (single, couple/single parent or family) and the duration of your studies.
+The costs for OSHC vary depending on the type of cover (single, couple/single parent or family) and the duration of study.

-UniSC can arrange visa-length OSHC for you and accompanying family members with our preferred provider, Medibank
+UniSC can arrange visa-length OSHC for students and their accompanying family members with our preferred provider, Medibank

 Living costs